-16. Q. What happens if neither the SCRA nor the North Carolina lease termination statutes applies to my case?
+12. Q. What happens if neither the SCRA nor any state lease termination statutes applies to my case?

-If neither of these military lease termination statutes applies, there still may be some special circumstance addressed by North Carolina law that allows for early termination of your lease.
-These special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.
+If neither of these military lease termination statutes applies, there still may be some special circumstance addressed by state law that allows for early termination of your lease.
+In North Carolina these special circumstances include serious damage to the premises not caused by the tenant, foreclosure on the rented premises, or the tenant being the victim of sexual assault, stalking, or domestic violence.